microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 `const` is only available when targeting ECMAScript 6 (`--target ES6`).

-## String Templates
+## Template strings
-TypeScript now supports ES6 string templates.
+TypeScript now supports ES6 template strings.
 These are an easy way to embed arbitrary expressions in strings:

 ```ts
 var name = "TypeScript";